-The definition of the main initiative user/member problem(s) shifts perspective to targeted customer segment for which the company aims to develop service.
-The initiative needs to be focused on the problem that their members or users are trying to solve (the Job to Be Done concept).
+The definition of the main customer problem(s) shifts perspective to targeted customer segment for which the company aims to develop service.
+The social enterprise needs to be focused on the problem that their customers are trying to solve (the Job to Be Done concept).

-The main task of this tool is to introduce the user's perspective into understanding of the initiative's activity.
-This is a condensed tool that allows descriptions of the three interrelated topics related to the social initiative's offering:
+The main task of this tool is to introduce the customer's perspective into understanding of the enterprise's activity.
+This is a condensed tool that allows descriptions of the three interrelated topics related to the social enterprise's offering:

-• Users/Members: Who are they?
+• Customers: Who the customers are?

-Describe the people that could be your initiative's member or use the product/service you develop or benefit of the cause you promote, which could be defined as individual persons, professionals, family or any other social group members.
+Describe people that buy or use the product, which could be defined as individual persons, professionals, family or any other social group members.

-- Reasons for joining/choosing you initiative: Why did they choose you?
-Describe how your activity solves a problem that occurs in the member's/user's life or enables member's/users to achieve something, improve living conditions or avoid unwanted outcomes and consequences. - Circumstances: When and (sometimes) where members/users join our initiative?
-Circumstances define behaviour of the member's/user's groups size of the community is not limited by the number of the member's/user's but by the occurrence of the favourable circumstances for the initiative's activities.
+• Reasons for buying the product/service: Why do the customers buy or use our product?
+Describe how is the product used to solve a problem that occurs in customer's life or enable customer to achieve something, improve living conditions or avoid unwanted outcomes and consequences.

-Initiative:
+• Circumstances: When and (sometimes) where customers buy and use our products/services?
+Circumstances define behaviour of the customer groups - size of the market is not limited by the number of the customers but by the occurrence of the favourable circumstances for the company's product.

-Customer segment (user/member) Problem or "job to be done" Circumstances Who is our user/member?
-Why they chose us?
-When they join?
+Customer segment Problem or "job to be done" Buying/using circumstances Who is our customer?
+Why customers buy/use?
+When customers buy/use?